 The example in the image gives you an idea of the disparity data scientists face when it comes to the way a single company can be recorded – typos, short forms, omissions, and variations abound when working with data, within a single dataset or across multiple.

 Instead of using conventional word embedding models, we designed our own embedding model for more accurate, efficient, and scalable entity resolution.

 Connecting data from any number of sources at scale

 As we grow our data variety, our data refinement capabilities using entity resolution will improve in parallel.
 This means that data scientists, instead of processing datasets on a case-by-case basis, will have an automated solution that creates links between data points, producing robust master data records that lead to deeper insight.
 The less time data scientists spend mired in prep and processing, the more time they can spend on actual data science.

 We've achieved many of the goals we set out to hit, including besting the accuracy of leading entity resolution tools when handling dirty data.
 However, that doesn't mean we haven't set new goals.
 We're working hard to automate the process moving forward, and to create an automatic data-knowledge transformation pipeline.

-Request a consultation with one of our data experts to talk about our entity resolution toolkit and how ThinkData’s tech can advance your projects.
-If you're interested in learning more, read how MaRs Discovery District applied er² to Ontario Businesses.
+Request a consultation with one of our data experts to talk about our data services and how ThinkData’s tech can advance your projects.
+If you're interested in learning more, read how MaRS Discovery District applied entity resolution to Ontario Businesses.